-One simplifying observation is that we do not have to prove Property 9.7 for arbitrary blobpebbling configurations.
-Below, we show that one can do some technical preprocessing of the blobpebbling configurations so that it suffices to prove the Generalized LHC property for the subclass of configurations resulting from this preprocessing.
-Throughout this subsection, we assume that the parameter $C_K$ is some fixed constant.
+One simplifying observation is that we do not have to prove Property 8.7 for arbitrary blob-pebbling configurations.
+Below, we show that one can do some technical preprocessing of the blob-pebbling configurations so that it suffices to prove the generalized LHC property for the subclass of configurations resulting from this preprocessing.6 Throughout this subsection, we assume that the parameter K is some fixed constant.

-We start slowly by taking care of a pretty obvious redundancy.
+We start gently by taking care of a pretty obvious redundancy.
 Let us say that the blob subconfiguration $[B]\langle W \rangle$ is self-blocking if W blocks B. The blob-pebbling configuration S is self-blocker-free if there are no self-blocking subconfigurations in S. That is, if $[B]\langle W \rangle$ is self-blocking, W needs no extra help blocking B. Perhaps the simplest example of this is $[B]\langle W \rangle = [v]\langle pred(v) \rangle$ for a non-source vertex v.
+Another example of a self-blocking subconfiguration $[B]\langle W \rangle$ is when B is not a chain, as discussed after Definition 8.1.
 The following proposition is immediate.

-Proposition 9.11.
+Proposition 8.11.
 For S any blob-pebbling configuration, let S' be the blob-pebbling configuration with all self-blockers in S removed.
-Then $cost(S') \leq cost(S)$ , pot(S') = pot(S) and any blocking set U' for S' is also a blocking set for S.
+Then $cost(S') \le cost(S)$, pot(S') = pot(S) and any blocking set U' for S' is also a blocking set for S.

-Corollary 9.12.
-Suppose that the Generalized LHC property holds for self-blocker-free blob-pebbling configurations.
-Then the Generalized LHC property holds for all blob-pebbling configurations.
+Corollary 8.12.
+Suppose that the generalized LHC property holds for self-blocker-free blob-pebbling configurations.
+Then the generalized LHC property holds for all blob-pebbling configurations.

 Proof.
-If S is not self-blocker-free, take the maximal $S' \subseteq S$ that is and the blocking set U' that the Generalized LHC property provides for this S'.
+If S is not self-blocker-free, take the maximal $S' \subseteq S$ that is and the blocking set U' that the generalized LHC property provides for this S'.
 Then U' blocks S and since the two configurations S and S' have the same blocking sets their potentials are equal, so pot(S) = m(U').
-Finally, we have that $|U| \leq C_K \cdot cost(S') \leq C_K \cdot cost(S)$ .
-Thus the Generalized LHC property holds for S.
+Finally, we have that $|U| \leq K \cdot cost(S') \leq K \cdot cost(S)$.
+Thus the generalized LHC property holds for S.